SASS Interview Questions

 14) What are number operations in Sass?

 In Sass, the number operations are used for mathematical operations like addition, subtraction, multiplication and division.
+The Sass number operation will do something like take pixel values and convert them to percentages without much hassle.

-15) What are color operations in Sass?
+15) What are the color operations in Sass?

-In Sass, color operation allows to use color components along with arithmetic operations.
+In Sass, color operation allows to use color In Sass, color operation allows to use color components along with arithmetic operations.

-16) What are Boolean operations in Sass?
+16) How can we perform Boolean operations in Sass?

 The Boolean operations can be performed on Sass script by using and, & and not operators.